Subscription

 Examples

-First, the user 'A' must upload a record as a feed.
+First, user A must upload a record to the feed.

-// User 'A' uploads record as a feed.
+// User A uploads a record to the feed.

 skapi.postRecord(null, {